Frank Tarr: Rugby career

-After graduating a Bachelor of Arts, Tarr was articled to the solicitors firm of Owston, Dickinson, Simpson, and Bigg in Leicester, and also joined the Leicester Tigers, then as now considered one of the strongest clubs in the country.
-He scored 72 points in 94 appearances.
-In 1913, having been dropped by England four years earlier, he was surprised to be called up again to play Scotland on 15 March at Twickenham.
-Tarr was not at his best and it was to be his last international appearance.
+After graduating a Bachelor of Arts, Tarr was articled to the solicitors firm of Owston, Dickinson, Simpson, and Bigg in Leicester, and was able to play more regularly for Leicester Tigers, then as now considered one of the strongest clubs in the country.
+After 15 appearances in his first four seasons from 1906, he went on to make 94 appearances, scoring 72 points, in total.

+In 1912–13 season, Tarr scored 6 tries in 6 matches in November & December 1912, and was noted in the press as being back to best in March 1913.
+Tarr played for the Midland Counties when they faced the 1912 Springboks at Leicester.
+Tarr was called up again for England, having been dropped four years earlier, to play Scotland on 15 March at Twickenham, with his form and unselfish play highlighted.
+Tarr was described as "judicious rather than brilliant" but "generally did the correct thing", it was to be his last international appearance.
 England, meanwhile, only managed a 3–0 victory, but it was enough to regain the Calcutta Cup and earn its first Grand Slam.

+His final game for Leicester was on 27 December 1913 against Jed-Forest, due to injury to usual captain Percy Lawrie, Tarr was Tigers captain in the match.

+In May 1914, Tarr was elected as vice-captain of Leicester for the 1914–15 season.
+After his death, he was particularly noted for his side step and ability to create tries for others, particularly Percy Lawrie the Tigers left wing & record try scorer, as well as his tactical brain & knowledge of the game.

 Although Tarr spent the majority of his rugby career with Oxford and Leicester, he is recorded as representing club teams Headingley and Richmond F.C. and also Midland Counties.